mattruder/swolify-be-for-heroku/README.md

 ## Overview

-This is the Back End Application for Swolify, built in Ruby on Rails using GraphQL for communication with the Front End, built in React.
+This is the Back End Application for [Swolify](https://swolify-client.herokuapp.com/), built in Ruby on Rails using GraphQL for communication with the [Front End](https://github.com/Swolify/swolify-fe), built in React.
 This app was built in two weeks by a team of 3 back end devs.

+## App Description

+Hate working out but love yelling bingo?
+Try Swolify!
+At Swolify, users play an Exercise Bingo game, selecting which forms of exercise they want to perform, and then Swolify randomly generates a number of exercises based on the difficulty setting selected by the user.
+The user then completes exercises one at a time, which complete randomized tiles on the Bingo board.
+The user then completes exercises until obtaining a Bingo.

 ## Learning Goals